froebel/reorder-columns/README.md

 - All relations to other tables and views are created again.

 ## Supported features
-- All types of columns
+- All data-types of columns
-  - Identity-columns (only of type (1,1))
+  - Identity-columns (but only of type (1,1))
 - Default-constraints
 - Check-constraints
 - Foreign keys
   - Incoming from other tables
   - Outgoing to other tables